npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 * delete the entire var property including the checks.
 Those are now enforced by the type system.

-Now we can transform the mutator methods into transformations.
+Now to transform the mutator methods into transformations...

-First, sessionStarted:
+* Declare `signups` as a val in the primary constructor, initialised to `emptySet()`

-* Move `isSessionStarted` into a val in the primary constructor
+* Declare `isSessionStarted` as a val in the primary constructor, initialised as `false`
-* change sessionStarted() to return a copy of the object passing true to the constructor
+* Try running the tests...
+The mutators do not compile.
+Change them so that, instead of mutating a property, they return a new copy of the object that one property changed.
 * Try running the tests... we've broken Java code.
 Java doesn't support default parameters.
 But we can make the Kotlin compiler generate overloaded constructors for us by adding the @JvmOverloads annotation to the primary constructor:

   ~~~